Temperature is a physical property that expresses (quantitatively) how cold or hot something is.

-- FROM degrees Celsius (°C) TO degrees Fahrenheit (°F), kelvins (K), degrees Rankine (°R) and degrees Reaumur (°Re), respectively:
+- Temperature formulas FROM degrees Celsius (°C) TO degrees Fahrenheit (°F), kelvins (K), degrees Rankine (°R) and degrees Reaumur (°Re), respectively:

-Temperature Conversion Chart: Comparisons of various temperature scales for the most common temperature measurements
+Temperature Measurements: Comparisons of various temperature scales for the most common temperature measurements

 Absolute zero is the temperature at which the thermal motion of the particles ceases to exist in the classical description of thermodynamics.

 Room temperature is a common term that denotes the temperature inside a building in which people live.
 The common range of temperature for the general human comfort is between 15 °C and 25 °C (59 °F and 77 °F).
 Room temperature is usually taken as being around 20 °C.